vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/container-registry.md

 layout: single
 ---

 A container registry provides a single place to store and retrieve your container images.
 At a minimum, a container registry will support the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec), the API that both Docker and Kubernetes expect to be supported to pull container images.
-They may either be a publicly hosted such as [Docker Hub](https://hub.docker.com/) or [Google Container Registry](https://cloud.google.com/container-registry), or they may be hosted privately such as [VMware Harbor](https://goharbor.io/).
+They may either be a publicly hosted such as [Docker Hub](https://hub.docker.com/) or [Google Container Registry](https://cloud.google.com/container-registry), or they may be hosted privately such as [Harbor](https://goharbor.io/).

 ## Automated Security Scans